ioos/ioos-code-sprint/resources/participant-guide.md

 ### For virtual attendees
 Before the week of the Code Sprint, you will receive a Google Invite to a series of events.
 Below is a description of how each of those events relates to the Code Sprint as a whole.

-**Main Room** - This will be the virtual connection to the parts of the agenda that are for the entire Code Sprint audience (Introductions, Daily kickoff, and Daily recap).
+**IOOS Code Sprint - MAIN ROOM** - This will be the virtual connection to the parts of the agenda that are for the entire Code Sprint audience (Introductions, Daily kickoff, and Daily recap).

-**Code Sprint Track [x]** - There are individual Google Meet events for each of the Tracks listed [here](https://github.com/ioos/ioos-code-sprint/blob/main/2022/track-list.md) (eg. ERDDAP, General Python, Biology/Ecology, Cloud, IoT, and Metadata).
+**IOOS Code Sprint - Track [x]** - There are individual Google Meet events for each of the Tracks listed [here](https://github.com/ioos/ioos-code-sprint/blob/main/2022/track-list.md) (eg. ERDDAP, General Python, Biology/Ecology, Cloud, IoT, and Metadata).
 This is where participants will be spending the majority of their time.
 These spaces will be available for you to connect to during the break group portions of the event.
 You can enter and exit the sprint track rooms as you wish.

 ### For in-peron attendees

+* Make sure the room you are in has a connection to the appropriate Google Meet event for virtual attendees.
+* Make an announcement on the `#code-sprint-2022` channel, identifying the topic to be worked on and the Google Meet connection information.
-Check the [agenda]({{ site.baseurl }}{% link agenda.md %}) or the `#code-sprint-2022` channel on Slack for more detailed information.
+* Check the [agenda]({{ site.baseurl }}{% link agenda.md %}) or the `#code-sprint-2022` channel on Slack for more detailed information.

 ## How we are communicating